You’ve seen the stats:

-The email features dynamic visuals and simple, flattering copy that treats signing up as an accomplishment.
+The onboarding email features dynamic visuals and simple, flattering copy that treats signing up as an accomplishment.
 The entire email is focused on persuading the user to take one action: book their first flight.

 Subject line: Emily, Welcome Aboard!
 You have unlocked ₹250 ixigo money!